176 Medium Regiment (India): Operations

-On 7 December at 0500 hours, the regiment reconnaissance party moved into the Chicken’s neck area, which the regiment had engaged in support of 19 Infantry Brigade.
+On 7 December at 0500 hours, the regiment reconnaissance party moved into the Chicken's neck area, which the regiment had engaged in support of 19 Infantry Brigade.
 On 8 December at 0400 hours, under Second Lieutenant CM Bali, the Gun Position Officer, 1761 Field Battery crossed the international border and deployed on Pakistani soil.
 On 13 December, as the situation in Chhamb sector had stabilised, 1761 battery moved back inside the border after firing 731 rounds (charge full) and 333 rounds (charge reduced) during its stay in the chicken's neck area.

-On the night of 7 December, 1762 Field Battery and Regiment Headquarter moved from Badiyal Brahmana and was deployed at Kirpind.
+On the night of 7 December 1762 Field Battery and Regiment Headquarter moved from Badiyal Brahmana and was deployed at Kirpind.
 On 9 December at 0100 hours, the regiment fired at Chak Salarian and Nandpur in support of the successful raids carried out by 4 Dogra and 17 Jat respectively.
 At 2200 hours, D Troop from 1762 Field Battery moved again to Badiyal Brahmana and stayed there till 0350 hours engaging the Pakistani 15 Division Headquarter location, 104 Infantry Brigade Headquarter location and hostile guns.
 On 16 December at 0300 hrs, 1762 Field Battery accurately engaged Jolan in support of 4 Dogra.
 On 17 December, the enemy's MMGs at Chumbian were silenced by 1763 Field Battery.
 At 0300 hours, Chote Chak post was attacked by a company of 4 Dogra with Captain RS Bajwa as OP officer and successfully captured.
-This was followed by a counter attack by the enemy along with heavy bombardment.
+This was followed by a counterattack by the enemy along with heavy bombardment.
 Captain Bajwa promptly established an OP on top of a tree and effectively engaged the targets foiling the enemy plans.

-One battery was moved from Jammu sector and deployed inside chicken’s neck to support 52 Infantry Brigade.
+One battery was moved from Jammu sector and deployed inside chicken's neck to support 52 Infantry Brigade.
 This battery fired around 1,300 rounds and helped stem the Pakistani advance.